Happy 85 Birthday John Williams, Composer Of The Best Movies Of All Time

 John Williams has composed scores for some of the best movies ever made.
 If you’ve seen any of the iconic adventure and action movies of the last several decades, then chances are you’ve heard his brilliance.
 Born in New York on February 8, 1932, he started taking piano lessons at a very young age.
 Later he would become a jazz musician and study at the Juilliard School.
-He dreamed of being a concert pianist but as Biography reported, in an interview John Williams said he saw his competition at Juilliard and felt “If that’s the competition, I think I’d better be a composer!”
+He dreamed of being a concert pianist, but as Biography reported, in an interview John Williams said he saw his competition at Juilliard and felt “If that’s the competition, I think I’d better be a composer!”

 And lucky for us, that’s what he did.